projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/010_Edit_Files.md

 ## Standard Boolean Keywords

-Next to the concrete syntax definitions for *concepts* and *interfaces*, you can define the keywords that need to be used for the boolean *true* and *false* values.
+Next to the concrete syntax definitions for *concepts* and *interfaces*, you can define the keywords to be used for the boolean *true* and *false* values.
 Note that this can be done once in the complete set of editors.
 It should be part of an editor called *default*.
 In the example below, the user will view the string `RIGHT` whenever a boolean property has the value `true`, and likewise `WRONG` will be shown for the value `false`.